Swamp milkweed, Asclepias incarnata

-Swamp milkweed seed packet, Asclepias incarnata (hand collected)
+Swamp milkweed seed 1 gram, Asclepias incarnata (hand collected)

 One gram of swamp milkweed seeds.
 Packet contains between 100 and 150 seeds.
 Seeds are harvested from plants grown in Missouri.
 Germination rate is untested.
 Botanical name: Asclepias incarnata.
 Start the seeds in a week using water germination or sow in the fall for a more natural method called cold moist stratification.
 Either way the monarch butterfly will appreciate having this milkweed available.
 Shipping is included.

 Asclepias incarnata is commonly named swamp milkweed, rose milkweed, swamp silkweed, and white Indian hemp.
 It is a perennial that is native in North America but only in the states listed above.
 It prefers damp to wet soils.